 We understand and value your privacy.
-The Chicago Liposuction Specialty Clinic does not sell or distribute contact information.
+The Chicago Liposuction by Lift Body Center does not sell or distribute contact information.
 All data collected through any website form is used only to provide you with better customer service.

 - What personally identifiable information is collected from you through the web site, how it is used and with whom it may be shared.